Most Successful Halloween Advertisements

 So it was with this commercial, as a group of four would-be victims attempted to find a hiding place so that they could escape from the madman who was pursuing them.
 You couldn’t help but wonder if they got away.

-These are just a handful of the most memorable Halloween-themed commercials, but there are so many others that we fondly remember from our childhood and even some that have aired during recent years.
+These are just a handful of the most memorable Halloween-themed commercials, but there are so many others that we fondly remember from our childhood and even some that have aired in recent years.

 What’s your favorite Halloween-themed commercial?
 Let us know in the comments below.